zachpino/digidev-f18/week03/README.md

 Active buzzer, with black epoxy on bottom, at left.
 Passive buzzer, with green PCB, at right.

 Active buzzers are fancier than passive buzzers, but operate on the same principle.
 An electric current is passed through a crystal, causing a small but very fast vibration — which in turn creates an air pressure wave.
-An active buzzer has an oscillator built into it, so all that is required is applied voltage to make sound (no PWM pin necessary).
+An active buzzer has a current oscillator built into it, so all that is required is applied voltage to make sound (no PWM pin necessary).
 A constant `HIGH` signal will make sound, no `LOW` pulsing is required.
 There's very little reason to choose a more expensive and complicated Active Buzzer over a Passive Buzzer, unless you are totally out of PWM pins.

 -----